Melting Moment Macadamia Butter Cookies . These little cookies have a wonderful vanilla flavor and melt in your mouth. Easy to make!

 This Melting Moment Macadamia Butter Cookie recipe is designed to have a little 'melting effect' in the oven so don't panic!
 It will spread a little during cooking, and that just adds to the deliciousness.

 These cookies are based on my basic butter cookie recipe, and here, I've added lovely creamy macadamia nuts as well as some other flavorings.
+You can get creative and add other nuts, or simply leave them out if you wish.

 It's an easy recipe and strong enough for you to add other things like raisins, cherries, cranberries etc.